What this article covers:

 No matter what settings you select in Interact only, users will not be able to add, delete or configure objects like tables, views, buttons and controls.
 Those are only possible under Full Control.

-But, you might have a section or two that needs special treatment.
-No problem, you'll also have access to a This Section menu where you can give any section different settings from your default.
+But, you might have a page or two that needs special treatment.
+No problem, you'll also have access to a This Page menu where you can give any page different settings from your default.

-When you change settings in This Section or All Sections, those behaviors are restricted by default, but any user can still choose to temporarily unlock a section and make any change.
+When you change settings in This Page or All Pages, those behaviors are restricted by default, but any user can still choose to temporarily unlock a page and make any change.

 To change this, you can go to the Settings tab and change Who can unlock from All Users to Individual users.
 Then, only the users you specify have the ability to unlock.
 Other users will not be able to unlock and make restricted changes.

 Once you specify Doc Admins here, other users will not be able to: